Marketing is everything – and everything is marketing

 - Professional photography.
 If you need a great professional headshot, book an appointment with campus photographer Theresa Danna-Douglas in the @One Media Center.
 If you need a photo shoot with faculty or students for your department or unit, contact Marketing and Communications.
 If you need access to existing high-quality professional photography for PowerPoints, marketing collateral or other visual presentations, we’ve got thousands of original images online on the University Flickr account featuring excellent photos of the University, academics, buildings, student life and more.

 - LinkedIn.
 With 332 million members, LinkedIn is an amazing way to network and build your brand.
 Best of all, it’s free.
 And, while you might think you have to have a cookie-cutter LinkedIn profile page, that’s just not true.
 You can make yours look amazing.
 Since I’d like to be a marketing resource for you, check out my LinkedIn page as an example – and put a University-themed header behind your profile photo, too.
-You can download your LinkedIn header image here or a desktop wallpaper here.

 - Learn graphic design this weekend.
 Ever struggle to create a handsome document, presentation, poster, or flier?
 Grab a copy of Robin Williams’ The Non-Designer’s Design Book, or try one of the great design courses on the free-to-you-and-me Lynda.com.
 The skills you’ll gain in a weekend will serve you all of your days.